Carlos Queiroz: Egypt

-2021 Africa Cup of Nations

-At the beginning of the tournament, the Egyptian team suffered a loss against its Nigerian team in the first round of Group D of the African Nations Cup.
-Egypt defeated Guinea Bissau with a goal scored by Mohamed Salah, giving Egypt the first victory in the second round of Group D. After that, Egypt defeated Sudan with a goal scored by Mohamed Abdel Moneim in the match, to raise the national team’s score to 6 points in the third round of Group D, and Egypt qualified for the round of 16.
-The Egyptian national team qualified for the quarter-finals by penalty shootout, after defeating Ivory Coast 5–4 in the round of 16.
+At the beginning of the tournament, the Egyptian team underwent a loss against Nigeria in the first round of Group D of the African Nations Cup.
+They defeated Guinea Bissau with a goal scored by Mohamed Salah in the second round of Group D. In the third round of group D, Egypt defeated Sudan with a goal scored by Mohamed Abdel Moneim, finishing with 6 points in the group and qualifying for the round of 16.
+They qualified for the quarter-finals after defeating Ivory Coast 5–4 in a penalty shootout after a goalless draw in the round of 16.
 In the quarter-final match, Egypt won 2–1 against Morocco.
-In the semi-final match, Egypt qualified for the final by defeating the host nation Cameroon 3–1 on penalties.
-This win marked for the first-time ever Queiroz had guided a national team into the final of a competitive football tournament.
-However, Queiroz could not achieve the glory when Egypt lost to Senegal after penalty shootouts.
+In the semi-final match, they qualified for the final by defeating the host nation Cameroon 3–1 on penalties.
+This win marked the first time that Queiroz had guided a national team into the final of a competitive association football tournament.
+Egypt lost to Senegal after a penalty shootout.

-2022 World Cup qualification

 Egypt qualified for the third round of the World Cup qualifications to face Senegal for a spot in the World Cup in Qatar.
-However, after a 1–0 win in Cairo, and a 1–0 loss in Dakar, Egypt lost again on penalties; hence, they failed to reach the final competition.
-He later agreed with the Egyptian Football Association to terminate his contract by mutual consent.
+After a 1–0 win in Cairo, and a 1–0 loss in Dakar, Egypt lost again on penalties; hence, they failed to reach the final competition.
+Queiroz later agreed with the Egyptian Football Association to terminate his contract by mutual consent.

 Return to Iran

 On 7 September 2022, Queiroz was rehired for a second spell as Iran coach ahead of the 2022 FIFA World Cup, his third World Cup with the country.
 His appointment was promised as part of Mehdi Taj's successful campaign for a second spell as president of the Football Federation Islamic Republic of Iran.
-At the World Cup in Qatar, Iran were eliminated in the group stage, following a 6–2 loss to England the biggest ever defeat at the history of world cup for Iran, a 2–0 win over Wales and a 1–0 defeat to the United States.
+At the World Cup in Qatar, Iran were eliminated in the group stage, following a 6–2 loss to England that went down as the biggest defeat Iran has ever suffered in its World Cup history, a 2–0 win over Wales and a 1–0 defeat to the United States.

-The World Cup took place for Iran amidst the backdrop of the Mahsa Amini protests.
+For Queiroz's Iran team, the World Cup took place against the backdrop of the Mahsa Amini protests back home.
 Queiroz said that his players had the right to protest as long as it conformed with the regulations of the tournament.
 He took issue with BBC reporter Shaimaa Khalil asking Iran player Mehdi Taremi for his opinion on the protests, and questioned her on whether she would ask the other teams in Iran's group about the British and American withdrawal from Afghanistan.